-Note: To enable re-methantication, Port control should be Auto, Auth mode should be Port-based and Port status should be Authoriz
+Note: To employ re-methoralization, Part control should be Auto, Auth mode should be Pert-based and Part status should be Authorized

-Screen This screen allows the user to configure the security information at the individual port Objective levels.
+Screen Objective This screen allows the user to configure the security information at the individual port levels.
 Navigation Layer 2 Management > 802.1x > Port Settings Fields Select-select the port for which the configuration needs to be done.
 Port-displays the port, which is a combination of interface type and interface ID.
 The interface ID is a combination of slot number and the port number (slot number/port number).
-Port Control - select the control values of the Authenticator Port.
+Port Control-select the control values of the Authenticator Port.
 The default option is ForceAuthorized.
 The options are: ForceAuthorized-allows all traffic through this port; disables 802.1X authentication and causes the port to transition to authorized state without requiring authentication exchange.
 The port transmits and receives normal traffic without 802.1X-based authentication of the client.
 ForceUnauthorized-blocks all traffic through this port; causes the port to remain in the unauthorized state, ignoring all attempts by the client to authenticate.
 The switch cannot provide authentication services to the client through the interface.